filievski/LOTUS_Search/README.md

-#
+# LOTUS: Linked Open Text Unleashed
-API and website of LOTUS: extual index to the LOD Laundromat
+API and website of LOTUS, full-text index to the LOD Laundromat

 #Example calls: